Chashm-e-Afreen/Lazvard/README.md

   Läžvard لاژورد
 </h1>

+### App geared towards linguistics and literature with a focus on prosody and poetry.
 ---

-App geared towards linguistics and literature with a focus on prosody and poetry.

-I recently contemplated rewriting my metrical scansion engine for Urdu in Typescript as part of a version 2.0 of my web application.
-I will briefly list the rationale and the outcomes of the project below.
+I recently contemplated rewriting my metrical scansion engine for Urdu in Typescript as part of a the second version of my web application.
+The objectives and the outcomes of the project have been listed listed below.

 ### Objectives